creativenucleus/bytejammer2/readme.md

 (You'll need to have a json.config, but none of the specific values matter for this mode)

 This mode watches a decorated Lua file (*), reading changes, and does two things:
-- Writes a modified 'running' version for server TIC (with `--codeimport`) to ingest.
+- Writes a modified 'running' version for server TIC to ingest (the one with `--codeimport`).
 - Outputs an updating web page that displays the source code.

 (*) 'a decorated Lua file' refers to the data that we send over a web connection from client to server (i.e. a cursor/run-signal header followed by plain sourcecode).